 Some recent contributions of the community

-Juliette S.il n'y a pas l'air d'avoir trop d'attente -- about 1 year
+Juliette S.il n'y a pas l'air d'avoir trop d'attente -- over 1 year

 When to visit Castel Sant'Angelo

 The best time to visit Castel Sant’Angelo is in the evening: no crowds will be left, and the view is amazing, especially at the sunset hour.
 This is one of the best spots to take photos of the city, so plan to arrive about 1-2 hours before the sunset to see all the rooms first and catch the sunset on the terrace bar, looking at St.Peter’s dome.

 During peak hours (in the morning) the queue can take up to one hour.
 When the number of visitors is too high, the museum’s administration can apply limitations for the entry, so the queue may become even longer.

 Friday night is a great option to discover Castel Sant’Angelo without large crowds, in particular if you go just for a weekend!

 Avoid the first Sunday of the month, when the entrance is free.
 The museum will be packed with visitors!